ananduremanan/custom-react-npm-module/README.md

-# How to a create Custom NPM Module for React Components?
+# How to create a Custom NPM Module with React Components?

 Custom React component as a npm Module(Can be installed locally).